-This week, Melinda, Sean, Anna, and Michelle look at recent releases from Yen Press and Viz Media.
+This week, MJ, Sean, Anna, and Michelle look at recent releases from Yen Press and Viz Media.

 A Devil and Her Love Song, Vol. 11 | By Miyoshi Tomori | Viz Media – I thought there would be more emotional fallout from the events in the previous volume, but Shin and Maria move forward into the next phase of their relationship, somewhat distracted by the search for Maria’s real father.
 This series is always preoccupied with themes of forgiveness and redemption, and while part of me thought that Maria’s father was forgiven way to easily for past events, a single panel of Maria telling her father that he’s a terrible singer with a gentle expression on her face did a lot to sell this particular storyline.
 While Maria seems more settled, I’m now incredibly uneasy about what lies ahead for Shin.
 This series more than any other Shojo Beat series does a lot to instill disquiet in its readers, which is part of its unique appeal. – Anna N